 1. Buy items that can be reused.

 I like to look for decorations that aren’t tied to a particular occasion or celebration.
 Paper lanterns, for instance, are always a welcome addition to any party.
 These lanterns are a great deal, and I can see myself using them for a variety of occasions.
 White lanterns are the most versatile, as they may be used for a variety of different occasions.
 Everything from engagements through nuptials!
-When it comes to formal events like dances and retirement parties, or when the weather turns gloomy in October, black lanterns are perfect.
+When it comes to formal events like dances and retirement parties or when the weather turns gloomy in October, black lanterns are perfect.
 For Halloween and Thanksgiving, I use orange lanterns to accent my decor.

 1. Buy Items that can easily be resold.

 My daughter wanted to have a Peppa Pig-themed party for her third birthday.
 At such a young age, she knew exactly what she wanted.
 I could not say no. I looked for unique items that would work for the party and that I thought could be resold.
 I found someone selling this Peppa Pig Party Picture Frame on the Facebook Marketplace.
 I paid 25 dollars for it.
 Used it for the party, then sold it for the same about 1 week later.
-Not only was my net expenditure zero on this item but I didn’t end up with yet another decoration in my garage or the trash.
+Not only was my net expenditure zero on this item, but I didn’t end up with yet another decoration in my garage or the trash.

-1. Do a little research
+1. Do a little research.

 Places like Dollar Tree, Family Dollar, Big Lots, and the 99 Cent Store can hold a treasure trove of cheap decorations.
 You can often find terrific deals at these stores.
 I have even been able to use items from these stores and resell them for nearly full price later.

-1. Stay within reason –
+1. Stay within reason.

 It’s difficult to decorate for parties when you want to make sure everyone has a good time while also making sure the location appears amazing.
 It’s critical to keep in mind that the guests are what make a gathering great.
 Even if your event is beautifully decorated, that doesn’t guarantee that it will be a success.
 As much as we’d like things to be perfect for our family and friends on this special day, it’s really about being together.
 Weddings are, by far, the most common occasion for people to go crazy.
 When it comes to weddings, I know folks who have spent upwards of $100,000 on their child’s nuptials without thinking about how much they could have saved if they had spent a modest amount on the event instead.

 It’s not hard to decorate for a party on a budget, as long as you stay disciplined and keep in mind the long-term costs of the items purchased.
 I like to think of the opportunity cost.
 Every extra dollar spent is a dollar that I can not invest or enjoy elsewhere.
-Every item that I buy, that doesn’t get resold or thrown away, clutters up the little storage I have in my home.
+Every item that I buy that doesn’t get resold or thrown away clutters up the little storage I have in my home.
 When I keep this in mind, it keeps my decoration buying in check.
-Keeping buying in check is a key component to building long-term savings and staying out of debt.
+Keeping buying in check is key to building long-term savings and staying out of debt.

 How Useful is this Article